Time-resolved quantification of plasma accumulation induced by multi-pulse laser ablation using self-mixing interferometry: Experimental methods

 The plume spatial evolution was observed with a high-speed CMOS camera placed near the target, transversely to the ablation setup optical axis.
 The camera was a Fastcam Mini AX200 from Photron, whose parameters are reported in table \ref{tab:camera-pars}.
 The resolution was $128\times \SI{208}{\pixel}$, with a image pixel magnification corresponding to \SI{2.36}{\micro\metre}.
 The acquisition frame rate was \SI{e5}{\fps}, and it was triggered with the processing laser control signal.
 A shortpass optical filter with \SI{500}{nm} cutoff (Edmund Optics 47-287) prevented the high-power processing laser radiation to reach the camera sensor.

 The plume front detection was performed offline for the frame series acquired with the high-speed camera.
 Unlike techniques which use an additional probe beam, such as shadowgraphy or resonant imaging, in the current work the camera was used for a direct observation of the plume radiation.
-Indeed, the plume front expansion can be identified by the micro- and nano-sized particles which get abundantly ejected from the target during the initial ablation stages by melting or vaporization processes \cite{yoo_evidence_2000,pangovski_control_2014}.
+Indeed, the plume front expansion can be identified by the micro- and nano-sized particles ejected from the target during the initial ablation stages by melting or vaporization processes \cite{yoo_evidence_2000,pangovski_control_2014}.
 In particular, the black-body thermal emission of such bigger particles could be detected by the camera \cite{claeyssens_plume_2002,amoruso_features_2007}, with the particle heating being favored by the ongoing interaction with the ablation laser pulse train.
 The acquisitions suggested that these particles propagate within the plume volume, accumulating behind the high pressure shock wave formed after the process ignition.
-Accordingly, for each test the plume extension $r(t)$ was measured at different instants as the distance between the target surface and the farther particle front.
+Accordingly, for each test the plume extension $r(t)$ was measured at different instants as the distance between the ablation crater on the target surface and the farther particle front.
+The imaging technique presented here is quite simple, but it was not applicable to other materials which were previously taken into account \cite{donadello_probing_2018}, such as TiN ceramic coating or copper: their image acquisitions showed a weaker signal for the ejected particles, and a clear plume front was not distinguishable, excluding the possibility of considering them for a quantitative study.
+Probably this was consequence of the different physical properties and ejection mechanisms associated to those materials, which caused a weaker thermal radiation intensity scattered from the ejected particles.
+Such limit might be overcome by other imaging methods, e.g. by observing the transmission image using external illumination.